-Analysis | What we know about Trump’s trip to the hospital last November
+Analysis | What we know about Trump’s trip to a hospital in November

 Each week, the White House sends out photos from the president’s prior seven days.
 The following week, no photos of these encounters were provided, though Trump did tweet about it.

 That this stop at Walter Reed happened without prior announcement was unusual.
-He’s gone twice this year on non-health-related business; both times, the trips were included in his public schedule.
+He’s gone twice this year on business that wasn’t health-related; both times, the trips were included in his public schedule.
 When he went for his checkup in February last year, it was similarly included on his public schedule.
 Those times, he also traveled to the facility via Marine One.
 In November, he traveled by motorcade.

 Over the next few days, Trump joked about the incident, disparaging the media’s curiosity.